Lumps and Bumps

 Read the landscape (and beat the crowds!)

 One of the perils of modern tourism is crowds.
 We all know the feeling.
 After a long-haul flight, a hotel room, a train and much excitement and anticipation, we finally arrive at a famous site, only to be met with a sea of tourists and tour buses.
 At places like the Eiffel Tower, there is simply no way to avoid them.
 But if ancient history is your thing, and you’re up for a bit of exploring, let Odyssey Traveller show you how to navigate your way around some of Western Europe’s ancient landscapes, with not a crowd (or at least only a relatively thin crowd) in sight.
-Our tours of England, Scotland, and Wales are a treasure trove of hidden gems and memorable moments of British history.
+Our tours of England, Scotland, and Wales are a treasure trove of hidden gems and memorable moments of British history including some fascinating UNESCO World Heritage sites in Britain, though for these an early start is often advised.

 Get yourself onto one of Odyssey’s many small group history tours for mature-aged and senior travellers so you can travel with to favourite tour destinations with like-minded people and spot your way around the beautiful British countryside!